 Bruxism is the medical term for unconsciously clenching or grinding the teeth.
 It can occur while waking or sleeping.

 Chronic stress or anxiety can cause a person to inadvertently grind their teeth or clench their jaw.
-Certain medications and nervous system disorders can also cause bruxism.
+Certain medications and nervous system disorders

 Bruxism symptoms can include: